Retail Pricing Strategies

 #4: Discount-Pricing Strategy

 High-low pricing is commonly used by retail firms that sell seasonal items or products that change often, such as clothing, decor, and furniture.
-What makes a high/low pricing strategy appealing to sellers?
+What makes a high/low retail pricing strategy appealing to sellers?
 Consumers enjoy anticipating sales and discounts, hence why Black Friday and other universal discount days are so popular.

 Source: Pricefy